IVelchef/Endava-Testing-Challenge/Reqres-REST_Assured_Endava_Challenge/readme.md

-# Project Summary: Test Data and Base Setup for API Testing
+# Test Data and Base Setup for API Testing-Reqres.in

 ## Overview
 This project consists of classes and configurations for API testing using REST Assured and TestNG.
 It includes utilities for generating unique test data, organizing reusable components, and defining a TestNG test suite.